Home » Europe » Schengen Area – Everything You Need to Know

 Italy Schengen Country

-The sovereign state of the Italian Republic, located in the heart of the Mediterranean Sea, offers a rich history and numerous cultural attractions, making it one of the top destinations in Europe.
-It implemented the Schengen agreement on October 26, 1997, after having it signed on November 27, 1990.
+The sovereign state of the Italian Republic, located in the heart of the Mediterranean Sea, offers a rich history and numerous cultural attractions, making it one of Europe’s top destinations.
+It implemented the Schengen Agreement on October 26, 1997, after it was signed on November 27, 1990.

 8. Latvia